 If your budget does extend further, and a more luxury experience can be had either here or abroad, still give careful consideration to where the hidden costs may lie – after all, the more money you can put towards the daily extras like dining out, shopping and sightseeing, the more memories you will be bringing home with you in your new life together.

-2. Choose a Destination
+2. Choose a honeymoon destination

 Do you want an exotic destination where you while away the hours sipping cocktails on the beach and swimming in crystal water, or a more intimate getaway to a vineyard, mountain retreat?
 Perhaps an adrenalin packed honeymoon on the ski slopes with a chalet and a fireplace to return to each evening is more your style.
 Or is it a simple camping or touring itinerary that meets both your tastes and budget ideals?